 - Displaying signage reminding market users to wash their hands regularly and thoroughly

 This crisis is unprecedented, and the MMA understands that market tenants face extraordinary challenges in the immediate future.
-As a result, the MMA has postponed the issuing of tax invoices/statements to all tenants, which were due on Friday 13 March, for the April to June quarter.

 Both the Federal and Victorian Government have already announced a range of measures to support small and medium businesses through this crisis.